LoulouNoLegend/NeodoriForever_RPC/README.md

 ## Installation - Normal method (Faster)

-1. Be sure that NieR:Automata is installed on your system
+1. Be sure that Neodori Forever is installed on your system
 2. Download the zip file from the [release page](https://github.com/LoulouNoLegend/NeodoriForever_RPC/releases)
 3. Navigate to the game folder
 4. Extract the two files (`steam_api64.dll` and `NeodoriForeverRPC.dll`)